-Water companies must focus on prevention and should such threats arise be ready to address early intervention, how services will be redressed, how can control of operations be regained and how long to get critical services up and running.
+Water companies must focus on prevention and, should such threats arise, be ready to address early intervention, how services will be redressed, how control of operations can be regained, and how long to get critical services up and running.

 With the UK PR19 results and during the AMP 7 period we expect to see greater automation within water companies operations.
 This also requires sufficient contingency plans for business continuity in the light of an attack.
 Cybercrime has no borders, whether the reason is political, terrorist or mischief.

 The ResearchGate report "A Review of Cybersecurity Incidents in the Water Sector" lists 15 incidents between 2000 and 2019 with varying impacts, from discharging millions of gallons of sewerage into the environment in Australia to sophisticated ransomware attacks in the US.
 An observable trend is the earlier attacks were mostly conducted by disaffected former employees, while the later ones are increasingly perpetrated by criminal hacktivist groups; this could easily happen in the UK.

 Hostile actors including foreign states, criminals, "hacktivist" groups and terrorists conducting cyber espionage could all target water supplies.
 These organizations are continually evolving their capabilities, and it is essential water companies meet this by evolving their own protection strategies.
 Ofwat in realizing this has made cybersecurity a component of the resilient supply network requirement in AMP 7.

 The cyber-attack surface is expanding, especially where use of digital networks in Smart Water is transforming the operational technology systems that support water supply and wastewater networks.
 Providing the essential protective security requires a variety of measures to detect, deter and delay any potential attack.
 Cybersecurity policy, process and protection techniques should form the mainstay of any multi-layered security approach.